kchu-projects/hiking-tips/mt_fuji_tips.md

 Descent on the Yoshida route will be on a different trail from the one used for the ascent.
 Descent won't be too hard, but you need to protect your ankles from pebbles.
 Gaiters will be important in this part of the hike.

+A tip I can offer here as you navigate the gravel is to use the outer edge of your shoes to dig into the pebbles.
+You'll be able to cover more ground this way.
+Your feet should fan out, forming a V. The left side of your left foot should dig into the gravel while the right side of your right foot should dig into the gravel.
+You will slide down a bit, but you want to let gravity help you a little bit more here.

 You won't be fighting gravity as much as you did during the ascent, so you should be able to finish the descent in around two or three hours.
 You will